Requesting FMLA leave

 For campus staff: Request a leave of absence within Workday by selecting either:

-- Leave of Absence- General Request – Sick/Injured
+- Leave of Absence – General Leave Request – Sick/Injured/Becoming a Parent

 What form do I need?

-Health-related or New Child Leave: If your absence is for your own, or a family member’s health condition, or for the arrival of a new child, you will need to submit a health-care provider certification form, supporting your need for a leave of absence.
+Health-related or Parental Leave: If your absence is for your own, or a family member’s health condition, or for the arrival of a new child, you will need to submit a health-care provider certification form, supporting your need for a leave of absence.

 Complete the employee information sections of the appropriate form(s) for your situation.
 Include your contact information.
 We need that information so that we can communicate with you and your supervisor regarding your leave needs as explained by your health-care provider.
 Your health-care provider should complete the medical information section.